michalsi/jmeter-reports/README.md

 # Script to run Jmeter test plans and format HTML rapport

 This is a small script that runs jmeter with configured result parameters.
-It's part of our work that we've done around performance tests in on of the Kainos projects.
+It's part of our work that we've done around performance tests in ono of the Kainos projects.
 Big kudos should go to the guys with whom I worked there! :star:

 + Automatically detects tests plans that are placed in `tests` directory and run all of them.
 + Uses tools shipped with Jmeter (**CMDRunner** and **Xalan**) to parse results, prepare them in tabular form and generate graphs.